-- Amplitude: Sets the angle for the zigzag pattern. - Initial Radius: Sets the radius of the spiral pattern. - Final Track Point Mode: Sets the mode for the autopilot when it reaches the end of a route.
+Amplitude: Sets the angle for the zigzag pattern.

+Initial Radius: Sets the radius of the spiral pattern.

+Final Track Point Mode: Sets the mode for the autopilot when it reaches the end of a route.
 The FishPoint® option maintains the position, but does not maintain the heading.
 The DriftPoint® option allows the boat to drift with the wind or current while maintaining the selected heading, but does not maintain the position.
 The StayPoint® option maintains the position and the heading.
-The Deceleration option stops the motor, but does not maintain the position does not stop the motor. - Course Hold Offset: Sets a distance to navigate parallel to a route.
+The Deceleration option stops the motor, but does not maintain the position or heading.
+The No Deceleration option does not stop the motor.

+Course Hold Offset: Sets a distance to navigate parallel to a route.